 Just 40 minutes from Joburg, you’ll find streams, hills, and beautiful views.
 There are two main hikes, plus a shorter trail suitable for kids.
 There’s plenty of scenery to soak up and a swimming pool to splash in post-hike.
 Get your playmates together, set a date and strap on your tekkies.

 16. Hiking Lion’s Head

-According to our Photo Editor, Teagan Cunniffe, there’s no better place to watch the sun set in Cape Town than Lion’s Head.
-Looking at her photos, we’re inclined to agree.
+There’s no better place to watch the sun set in Cape Town than Lion’s Head.
+We dare you to disagree.

 17. Hiking in Clarens